chhayanikam/git-hub-pracs/README.md

 # git-hub-pracs
-This is a practice repository
+This is a practice repository.
+I modified